Baha Al-Dowleh Razi: Kholaseh Al-Tajarob

 His short book "Kholaseh Al-tajarob" was one of the most respected authorities in the 'Safavieh' era of medicine.
 Doctors studied his father and other physicians such as, Hippocrates, Galen, bin Razi, Ibn Sina, SE Jorjani and an ophthalmologist named Amira.

-Although the extent of topics and eloquently expressed Al-tajarob summary 'Kharazmshahi' not to save, the better it is based on personal experience and innovation.
+Although the extent of topics and eloquently expressed Al-tajarob summary 'Kharazmshahi' is not to save, the better it is based on personal experience and innovation.

 Death

 Baha Al-Dowleh died, according to the death of 'King Hussein Bayghara', circa year 915.